Is Online Sports Betting Legal in Kentucky?

 Since Kentucky is not currently offering any form of legalized sports betting on or offline means that there are no deposit bonuses of any kind to currently speak of.

-Should this change, the moment online gambling is legalized in Kentucky it is a near certainty that the sportsbooks will offer a sign up bonus.
+Should this change, the moment online gambling is legalized in Kentucky it is a near certainty that the sportsbooks will offer a sign-up bonus.
 Normally these bonuses will require an initial deposit.
-If you do find promotional offers that are No Deposit bonuses, be sure to read the find print and understand the terms and conditions.
+If you do find promotional offers that are No Deposit bonuses, be sure to read the fine print and understand the terms and conditions.

 To learn more about all forms of promotional bonuses check out our comprehensive list of the top sportsbooks around.
 We give a thorough comparison of each and explain their benefits and terms.

 What Is the Future of Online Sports Betting in Kentucky?

 Senator McGarvey, mentioned earlier, who is bullish on Kentucky’ sports gambling future, projects a potential annual economic influx anywhere between $5 million and $30 million.
 Money that he says can be used to boost the education sector and other worthy causes.

 Lawmakers are openly investigating and studying the pros and cons of a new sports betting industry in Kentucky.
 The state is familiar with how much revenue can be generated from gambling, having cashed in on the horse and greyhound racing industries for decades.